-Updated October 21st, 2014 – This offer from TurboTax has expired but we expect it to come back soon for for 2015.
+Updated November 25th, 2014 – The TurboTax Freedom Edition will return in mid-January, 2015.
 As soon as it does, we’ll update this page with all of the details on how military personnel and families can save on their tax return software.
 Until then, see below on how this offer worked last year.

 TurboTax is again offering the Freedom Edition for 2014 (for completing your 2013 tax return) for both active military families and low income earners.
 If you or your spouse were in active military duty sometime is 2013 and were classified as an E-1, E-2, E-3, E-4, or E-5 officer with an Adjusted Gross Income (AGI) of $57,000 or less, then you can take advantage of this deal.
 Not only is the Federal return free, but most State returns are included as well (but this will vary by the State that you live and file your taxes in).
 For military officers levels E-6 to E-10 then your Federal tax return is available at a discounted rate of $24.99.
 You can can also use the Freedom Edition if you made less than $31,000 or if you qualified for the Earned Income Credit (EIC) in 2013.
 Best of all, you still receive the same maximum refund and accuracy guarantees as you do with the paid versions of TurboTax.